 The meaning of Exodus, as told in the Bible, is full of symbolism.
 It is the mystical language of the ancient storytellers.
 I have written about my experience waking up to the sound of bells, with the key to understanding the experience being found in the Book of Exodus.
 The reason this is significant is that a lot of my dreams and experiences correlate to scripture, just like Neville Goddard and many others.

 I talked about the symbolism of the bells in ‘The Sound of Bells.’
 So, what do Moses and Aaron have to do with hearing the sound of bells and the meaning of Exodus?
 Well, Aaron was the one who wore the robe in Exodus.
 Aaron was the brother of Moses and functioned as his mouth.
 Aaron was the one who told Pharaoh to let the people of Israel go.
-Israel symbolizes the man in bondage.
+Egypt represents bondage.

 Now, there are a couple of things I want to point out.
 First of all, Moses and Aaron were not actual individuals.
 They represent states of consciousness.
 The meaning of Exodus is liberation from the state of Aaron and moving into the state of Moses.